Bamberg witch trials: Legal process

 A special Witch Commission was organized with the task of handling all cases of witchcraft and used special prosecutors, such as the famed doctor Schwarzkonz of Eichstätt.
 A ban was issued prohibiting all criticism of the trials by use of whipping and banishment.
-The Prince-Bishop was supported in his persecutions by his assisting Bishop, the theologian Friedrich Förner, who had assisted the preceding Bishops in their witch trials.
 The Witch Commission used torture without any of the restrictions regulated by the Constitutio Criminalis Carolina.

 The accused were tortured to confess maleficia (harmful magic); flying; participating in a Witches' Sabbath (in Bamberg often called "witches' dance"); sexual intercourse with Satan or with a lower ranked male or female demon; and having desecrated a sacred object.
 When the accused had confessed their own guilt, torture was applied to make them name their accomplices or other people they had seen attending the Witches' Sabbath.
 Those who had been named as accomplices were arrested in turn and tortured to name new accomplices, which caused the witch trial to expand rapidly in the number of arrests and executions, especially since the Witch Commission did not discriminate as to which names to accept but arrested men and women of all ages and classes indiscriminately.
-In 1627, the prisoners had reached such numbers that the Prince-Bishop constructed a special witches prison, Malefizhaus or Drudenhaus, to house them all.
+In 1627, the prisoners had reached such numbers that the Prince-Bishop constructed a special witch's prison, Malefizhaus or Drudenhaus, to house them all.